Associate Professor in US National Security

 I was educated in Wotton-Under-Edge, Gloucestershire, where I had the great pleasure of being taught by two inspirational teachers of history and politics, Andy Fisher and Dean Rust.
 I received my first degree (BA History) from Warwick University in 2003.
 I remained at Warwick for postgraduate work, completing an MA in History in 2004 and a PhD in 2008.
 My thesis was published in January 2013 by Cambridge University Press as Classified: Secrecy and the State in Modern Britain and won the St Ermin's Hotel Intelligence Book of the Year Award in 2014.
 I am currently completing a second book entitled Company Confessions: The CIA, Secrecy and Memoir Writing, to be published in the US by St. Martin's Press in 2015.

-I am presently both an Assistant Professor in US National Security and a British Academy Postdoctoral Fellow in the Department of Politics and International Studies (PAIS) at Warwick University.
-My British Academy research concerns the relationship between President Richard Nixon, his National Security Adviser Henry Kissinger, and the Central Intelligence Agency.
+I am an Associate Professor in US National Security in the Department of Politics and International Studies (PAIS) at Warwick University.
+Before this, I held two postdoctoral positions.
+The first, funded by the AHRC, looked at public perceptions of the CIA.
+The second, under the auspices of a British Academy PDF, looked at the relationship between President Richard Nixon, his National Security Adviser Henry Kissinger, and the Central Intelligence Agency.
+(This research is ongoing.)

-Before this, I was a Postdoctoral Fellow on the AHRC-funded project: ‘Landscapes of Secrecy: The Central Intelligence Agency (CIA) and the Contested Record of US Foreign Policy 1947-2001’.
-Between January and July 2011, I was a British Research Council Scholar at the Kluge Center, Library of Congress, in Washington D.C.
-I have been interviewed by Fox News, the Telegraph, Reuters, BBC Radio 4, Talk Radio Europe, BBC Radio Wales, France 24,and BBC Radio Coventry and Warwickshire.
+I have held fellowships with the Kluge Center (Library of Congress) in Washington DC., and the Rothermere American Studies Institute at the University of Oxford.
+I have been interviewed by Fox News, Telegraph, The Times, Daily MAil, Sunday Mail, Reuters, BBC Radio 4, Talk Radio Europe, BBC Radio Wales, France 24,and BBC Radio Coventry and Warwickshire.